What will the 2021-22 interview season look like in view of the evolving COVID-19 pandemic?

 How many residents and interns are there in the program?

-There are 42 residents in our program.
-In each intern class, we offer 11 categorical positions (2 of which are combined Internal Medicine/Preventive Medicine positions) and 8 preliminary internship positions.
+There are 44 residents and interns in our program plus 2 chief residents.
+Each intern class has 12 categorical positions (2 of which are in the combined Internal Medicine/Preventive Medicine track) and 8 preliminary internship positions.

 I’m going to be so busy during residency.
 How will the program help me take care of myself and thrive?